 "For women who want to do that kind of work that`s a great opportunity but I do take issue with the way his model is set up around the male gaze.

-"There are so many other ways that women are seeking their own sexual self-actualisation that don`t rely on a man surrounded by young beautiful women.
+"There are so many other ways that women are seeking their own sexual self-actualisation that don`t rely on a man surrounded by young beautiful women."

-" When feminist Gloria Steinem went undercover as a Playboy Bunny in the 1960s, she found the other women working there to be uneducated and bound by stringent rules regarding appearance.
+When feminist Gloria Steinem went undercover as a Playboy Bunny in the 1960s, she found the other women working there to be uneducated and bound by stringent rules regarding appearance.

-Ms Steinem produced a falsified CV but it was brushed aside by a woman who told her: "We don`t like our girls to have any background, we just want you to fit the bunny image.
+Ms Steinem produced a falsified CV but it was brushed aside by a woman who told her: "We don`t like our girls to have any background, we just want you to fit the bunny image."
+She revealed that women would have their pay docked if they failed to show up to the make-up room on time, if their underwear was showing, or if they ate while on duty.

 Later, she said: "I think Hefner himself wants to go down in history as a person of sophistication and glamour.
+But the last person I would want to go down in history as is Hugh Hefner."

-" Hefner lived with many women at the same time in what became known as the Playboy mansion - the site of lavish parties.
+Hefner lived with many women at the same time in what became known as the Playboy mansion - the site of lavish parties.

 The women had a strict lifestyle, including a 21:00 curfew and pre-bed routines where the women living there had to change into pyjamas and, a former so-called Playmate wrote in a book, have sex with Hefner.